vercel/next.js/examples/with-mobx-wrapper/README.md

 Usually splitting your app state into `pages` feels natural but sometimes you'll want to have global state for your app.
 This is an example on how you can use mobx that also works with our universal rendering approach.
 This is just a way you can do it but it's not the only one.

-In this example we are going to display a digital clock that updates every second.
-The first render is happening in the server and then the browser will take over.
-To illustrate this, the server rendered clock will have a different background color than the client one.

 ![screenshoot](./screenshoot.gif)

-Our page is located at `pages/index.js` so it will map the route `/`.
-To get the initial data for rendering we are implementing the static method `getInitialProps`, initializing the mobx store and returning the initial timestamp to be rendered.
-The root component for the render method is the `mobx-react Provider` that allows us to send the store down to children components so they can access to the state when required.

 The trick here for supporting universal mobx is to separate the cases for the client and the server.
 When we are on the server we want to create a new store every time, otherwise different users data will be mixed up.
 If we are in the client we want to use always the same store.